stallman-j/ekonomR/documentation/documentation.md

 ```

+If the folder `ECON-412_js` doesn't already exist, the `create_folders` function will create it.

 # A Typical Workflow

 Here's the way a typical project analysis should go and how the folder structure you've just created works with that.

 The folders mentioned here are all assumed to be subfolders of the project folder you set as `home_folder`, but if you set separate folders for your data and output then just adjust accordingly.

 ## Decide your research question

 This is not trivial!

 ## Decide your emipirical strategy